Catholic Church in Guyana: Cultural impact

 The Church of England and the Church of Scotland had sole legal rights in Guyana until 1899, when the Catholic Church among others was given equal status.
 Most Catholics are Portuguese Guyanese.
 Its first native bishop, Benedict Ganesh Singh was ordained in 1971.

-During the era of President Forbes Burnham, severe restriction on freedom of speech affected many organizations including the Catholic Standard.
+During the era of President Forbes Burnham, severe restriction on freedom of speech affected many organisations including the Catholic Standard.
 The murder of Bernard Darke which was meant for Andrew Morrison (both Jesuit priests), was a reaction to the paper's criticism of the government.

+In 2023, the country had 24 parishes, served by 42 priests and 57 nuns.